bjlittle/geovista/docs/src/reference/glossary.rst

         `design considerations`_ for further details.

     GHA
-        Acronym for **GitHub Action**.
+        Abbreviation.
+See :term:`GitHub Action`.

+    GitHub Action
         A feature offered by `GitHub`_ that provides Continuous Integration (CI), Continuous Deployment (CD) and task automation workflows within a GitHub repository.

     Land Mask
         Typically a boolean array used to indicate the cells in a mesh that